infinum/ios-prince-of-versions/PoV 4.0 Migartion Guide.md

 ## Braking Changes

 * `checkForUpdates` method is removed
+* `UpdateStatus` enum which determines if update exists and if it is mandatory
 * `loadConfiguration` method has been renamed to `checkForUpdates`
-* JSON formatting has changed
+* JSON formatting has changed, see more [here](JSON.md)

 ## New Features